Aleexm/DeepLerning/README.md

  * `model_trainer.py` - implementation of the training pipeline class
  * `train.py` - main file for running a training session with the parameters read from configuration file
+ * `image_dataset.py` - pytorch Dataset class implementation for loading and processing our images

 ### Testing